 When pursuing a BS in Health Information Management, students learn how to apply information toward developing programs that improve healthcare systems and medical infrastructures.
 They can evaluate methods of enforcing policies that promote health within communities.
 Students become proficient in the use of computer programs to effectively gather and examine data.
-As they progress, students can explore the fundamentals of hiring, training and leading employees.
-There are several postgraduate opportunities, including earning a graduate certificate, master's degree or certification.
+As they progress, students can explore the fundamentals of hiring, training, and leading employees.